-A) A student enrollment is cancelled as follows:

-b.
-If he/she fails to register for any course during the first semester following enrollment at the University.

-c.
-Should he/she discontinue his/her studies for three consecutive semesters without any valid reason.

-d.
-If deferral periods exceeded six consecutive or interrupted semesters.

-e.
-If he/she is dismissed from the University.

-2) A student with cancelled enrollment due to discontinued studies may apply for reenrollment if his/her current study plan was identical to his/her previous one.
-The academic record is then restored with his/her previous registration number.

-3) If the two plans were not identical, he/she may apply again and all completed courses are credited in accordance with the Course Equivalency Bylaws at the Arab Open University.
+- A) A student enrollment is cancelled as follows: - a.
+Upon personally applying for withdrawal from the University. - b.
+If he/she fails to register for any course during the first semester following enrollment at the University. - c.
+Should he/she discontinue his/her studies for three consecutive semesters without any valid reason. - d.
+If deferral periods exceeded six consecutive or interrupted semesters. - e.
+If he/she is dismissed from the University. - 2) A student with cancelled enrollment due to discontinued studies may apply for reenrollment if his/her current study plan was identical to his/her previous one.
+The academic record is then restored with his/her previous registration number. - 3) If the two plans were not identical, he/she may apply again and all completed courses are credited in accordance with the Course Equivalency Bylaws at the Arab Open University.